Does our cultural background impact how we learn, what we engage with and our training preferences? Research says yes. Find out more here.

 The impact of culture on virtual learning

 In a virtual environment, many things pose barriers to successful training.
 For instance, a learner can’t necessarily rely on non-verbal signals or social cues that might better contextualise a conversation taking place in person.
-For cultures where social interactivity is an important part of the learning process, this can be problematic.
-Similarly, virtual environments do not always offer the same basic tools as in-person collaboration.
-An absence of whiteboards and imagery can limit those who prefer to learn via visual aids.
+As such, virtual learning can be problematic for cultures where social interactivity is an important part of the learning process.

-There’s also the overarching issue of cultural disparity and subsequent lack of confidence when training and learning virtually.
-Without face-to-face human interaction, people from a breadth of cultures can find themselves less likely to offer opinions or ask questions.
-Virtual learning can be an intimidating space, where some learners may be used to the concept of independent learning, others may see the educator as an authority figure.
-For the latter, having the freedom to work as an individual without discipline or direction, can result in a lack of motivation and focus.
+Without face-to-face human interaction, people from many cultures can find themselves less likely to offer opinions or ask questions.
+Virtual learning can be an intimidating space, where some learners may be used to the concept of independent learning, and others may see the educator as an authority figure.
+For the latter, having the freedom to work as an individual without discipline or direction can result in a lack of motivation and focus.

 How can learning and development (L&D) teams adapt programmes to be more effective across cultures?